-The largest revenue source for the School is the State of Florida (81 percent).
+The largest revenue source for the School is the State of Florida (84 percent).
 Revenues from State sources for current operations are primarily received through the Florida Education Finance Program (FEFP) funding formula and Charter School Capital Outlay funds.
 Both sources utilize student enrollment data to determine the funds available for the School.
-As a result of increased student enrollment and increase in Capital Outlay funds, State revenue sources increased by \$248,162.

-School Administration expenses increased primarily due to an increase in administrative staffing and employee benefit expense.
+The largest concentration of expenses is in Instruction related functions (64%).
+Instructional expenses increased primarily due to an increase in employee salaries and employee benefit expenses.